opendatateam/udata/docs/getting-started.md

 You can find [common errors and workarounds for MacOS on udata documentation](https://udata.readthedocs.io/en/latest/development-environment/#macos-big-sur-caveat).

-!!! info
+!!! info "About the `uv run` prefix"
-    With `uv`, the virtual environment is managed automatically.
-With `pip`, you need to activate the virtualenv manually: `source .venv/bin/activate`.
+    The rest of this guide prefixes every command with `uv run`, which runs it in the project virtualenv without activating it.
+If you installed with `pip`, activate the virtualenv once (`source .venv/bin/activate`) and drop the prefix: `udata init`, `inv serve`, etc.

 ## Configure udata